 A Volcanic Start

-The geological history of the area stretches back 420 million years ago, when the Atherton Tableland was a deep ocean basin.
-About 360 million years ago the region changed with sediments squeezed upwards forming high mountain ranges.
+The geological history of the area stretches back many years ago, when the Atherton Tableland was a deep ocean basin.
+The region changed with sediments squeezed upwards forming high mountain ranges.
 About 260 million years ago violent eruptions and magma caused further changes in the landscape.

 About 7 million years ago, vast amount of lava flowed form a number of shield volcanoes, spreading over the landscape and cooling to form a dense layer of basalt.
 Volcanic activity has been intermittent on the tableland for the past 3 million years, with the most recent eruptions being perhaps as recent as 10,000 years ago or so.